DerekSchwantner/webapi-challenge/ANSWERS.md

 - [ ] Describe Middleware?

-ANSWER: it is a function that gets the homies(req,res,) and performs operations on them.
+ANSWER: it is a function that gets the homies(req,res, next) and performs operations on them.
 They can log actions from users, or possibly block certain things via authetication.
 It can change the req or res but is not necessary.

 - [ ] Describe a Resource?